dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 After you're satisfied with the performance of your model, let's save the model into a checkpoint to be used for inferencing later.
 With IceVision this can be done easily.
 Just add the following snippet to your notebook and run.
-Feel free to modify the `model_name`, `backbone_name` according to the model you used during training.
-The `img_size` argument is image size that the model is trained on.
-The `classes` argument is a list of classes from the dataset.
-The `filename` argument specifies the directory and name of the checkpoint file.
-The `meta` argument stores other metadata that you would like to keep track of for future reference.

 ``` python {linenos=table}
 from icevision.models.checkpoint import *
 save_icevision_checkpoint(model,